Personal Independence Payment (PIP)

 - mobility – for help with getting around

-Each component can be paid a at standard rate, or enhanced rate for those with the greatest needs.
+Each component can be paid at standard rate, or enhanced rate for those with the greatest needs.

 How do I apply for Personal Independence Payment?